Aiadvertising Inc (OTCMKTS:AIAD) Short Interest Update

-Aiadvertising Inc (OTCMKTS:AIAD – Get Rating) saw a significant growth in short interest in February.
-As of February 15th, there was short interest totalling 395,300 shares, a growth of 54.7% from the January 31st total of 255,600 shares.
-Based on an average trading volume of 32,463,900 shares, the short-interest ratio is currently 0.0 days.
+Aiadvertising Inc (OTCMKTS:AIAD – Get Rating) was the recipient of a significant decrease in short interest in the month of February.
+As of February 28th, there was short interest totalling 178,600 shares, a decrease of 54.8% from the February 13th total of 395,300 shares.
+Based on an average trading volume of 15,579,500 shares, the days-to-cover ratio is presently 0.0 days.

 About Aiadvertising (Get Rating)